Claremont Police Department arrests Pomona faculty member on campus - The Student Life

 The faculty member, who wore a shirt with anti-apartheid messaging, said they brought their class to observe the protest for what was intended to be a learning experience.

-Leaving the protest, the faculty member said they relocated to the corner of Sixth Street and North College Way to watch and protest from afar, proceeding to play music with pro-Palestinian messages while sitting down to read a book, periodically checking in with their students in the minutes leading up to the arrest.
+Having left the protest after observing with students, the faculty member said they relocated to the corner of Sixth Street and North College Way to watch and protest on their own from afar, proceeding to play music with pro-Palestinian messages while sitting down to read a book, periodically checking in with their students in the minutes leading up to the arrest.

 In an interview with TSL on Thursday, the professor said they thought they were arrested without cause.
 They also said the incident poses a threat to academic freedom on campus.